geraldsilvertreebrands/spim/docs/architecture.md

 4.2 Click to review and approve changes, and bulk approval tickboxes.

 ## Phase 5: Sync to/from Magento
-4.1 Sync from Magento for input attributes
+5.1 Sync from Magento for input attributes
-4.2 Sync to Magento for versioned attributes.
+5.2 Sync to Magento for versioned attributes.
 Sync code needs to handle mapping between our and their data_types, eg we might store something as text, and Magento as a select, in which case we need to add attribute option values.

-(later phases: pipelines, relationships, etc)
+## Phase 6: Pipelines
+Create, edit, run and review pipeline runs

+## Roadmap References
+- Phase 2 — Attributes UI (`docs/phase2.md`)
+- Phase 3 — Entity browsing (`docs/phase3.md` and `docs/phase3-summary.md`)
+- Phase 4 — Approval workflow (`docs/phase4.md` and `docs/phase4-summary.md`)
+- Phase 5 — Magento sync (`docs/phase5.md`)
+- Phase 6 — Pipelines (`docs/phase6.md`)

 ⸻